k00mi/gitaly/doc/proposals/praefect-queue-storage.md

 ## Rationale

-Praefect is the traffic router and replication manager for Gitaly HA.
+Praefect is the traffic router and replication manager for Gitaly Cluster.
 Praefect is currently (November 2019) under development and far from being a minimum viable HA solution.
 We are at a point where we think we need to add database to Praefect's architecture.